BlueFinchCommerce/module-checkout/docs/Extensions.md

 Each new component file should have a unique name and relevant logic for your checkout modification.

 ### Register the Component:
-To make the component functional you can use already existed componentExtension points:
+To make the component functional you can use already existed componentExtension points in alphabetical order:

-1. paymentMethod
+1. additionalShippingMethod
-2. paymentMethodsPrimary
+2. ageCheckerExtension
-3. vaultedMethod
+3. belowShippingMethods
-4. ageCheckerExtension
+4. clickAndCollectComponent
-5. footerPaymentIcon
+5. expressPaymentMethod
-6. belowShippingMethods
+6. footerPaymentIcon
-7. additionalShippingMethod
+7. orderSummaryMessagesContainer
-8. shippingMethodAdditionalContainer
+8. paymentIcon
-9. paymentIcon
+9. paymentMethod
-10. orderSummaryMessagesContainer
+10. paymentMethodsPrimary
-11. expressPaymentMethod
+11. shippingMethodAdditionalContainer
-12. clickAndCollectComponent
+12. vaultedMethod

 After you selected required placement or your customer component you need to register it in the module.phtml file.
 Example can be found in the template module.